 …if you aren’t finding many new opportunities, create your own.

 I was fortunate enough to have always worked for employers who showered me with learning opportunities.
 However, not everyone is.
 Maybe your supervisor meant to invite you to that cool workshop, but was on vacation and forgot.
 Maybe they thought their coworker sent you the link to the webinar, so they didn’t.
-Regardless, if you overhear coworkers talking about an exciting workshop they’re attending, ask if you can join.
+Regardless, if you overhear coworkers talking about an exciting meeting or workshop they’re attending, ask if you can join.
 They’ll likely say yes.

 Network, network, network.